jamesbowcott/HostageHeroGB/README.md

 # Hostage Hero 3310
-A demake of my previous title, Hostage Hero, made as part of the Nokia 3310 Jam
+A demake of my previous title, Hostage Hero, made as part of the Nokia 3310 Jam.
+Created in Unity 2017.4

 ### Link
 The game can be played in a browser here: https://corrie.itch.io/hostage-hero-3310